ClassicConor/Lightspan-Adventures-Archive/README.md

 Current work:

-- Completing transcripts for Science is Elementary.
-Need to do 2 (already done 1 and 3)
+- Add images to Science is Elementary
 - Complete transcript edits for Story Lane Theatre
 - Complete the transcript edits for Head to Toe